tarantool/doc/sphinx/book/box/index.rst

        box.space.*space-name*:create_index('*index-name*', { type = 'hash' })

-   The two ordinary index types are 'tree' which is the default, and 'hash' which must be unique and which may be faster or smaller.
+   The two ordinary index types are 'tree' which is the default, and 'hash' which must be unique and which may be faster.
 The third type is 'bitset' which is not unique and which works best for combinations of binary values.
 The fourth type is 'rtree' which is not unique and which works with arrays, instead of 'string' or 'unsigned' values.